094459/q-developer-hands-on/workshop/building-our-app-part-1.md

 3/ Run this modified version of the prompt.
 This time we have added "I want to code in Python" which should provide different output.

-> @workspace MYSTYLE Create a data model for a simple customer survey application.
+> @workspace DEVSTYLE Create a data model for a simple customer survey application.
 Users will log in using an email addresses.
 Users will be able to create new surveys, or update/delete existing surveys.
 Users can create multiple surveys.
 Surveys can have between 2 and 5 options.
 Once a Surveys is created, the End Users will be able to submit feedback.
 I want the code in Python.

 Review the output.